 Science for Diplomacy

 The Ambassador of Panama to the U.S., Ambassador Ramón Eduardo Martínez de la Guardia spoke with Science & Diplomacy on Panama's science diplomacy strategy.
-This is the thirteenth interview of the Ambassador Interview Series.
+This is the thirteenth interview of the Ambassador Conversation Series.

 The Ambassador of Japan to the U.S., Ambassador Koji Tomita spoke with Science & Diplomacy on Japan's science diplomacy strategy.
 This is the twelfth interview of the Ambassador Interview Series.